bitaddict-ab/arassync/README.md

-# README #
+# ArasSync #

-This repo contains tools and base classes for Aras Innovator PLM customizations.
+This repo contains tools and base classes for Aras Innovator PLM extensions.

-Code is developed & maintanted by Bit Addict AB, but copyright belongs to:
+Code is developed & maintained by Bit Addict AB, but copyright belongs to:

 * Consilum Marine & Safety AB
 * CPAC Systems AB